 This mitigation should be performed only on AEM environments that are not using Forms.

-Since AEM does not provide out of the box indexes for the
+Because AEM does not provide out-of-the-box indexes for the

 Go to the Web Console by pointing your browser to https://<serveraddress>:<serverport>/system/console/configMgr